jruels/ansible-best-practices/labs/inventory/index_new.md

 This lab requires the following:

-- A Windows Server 2019 or Windows 10 host with IIS installed
+- A Windows Server 2019 or Windows Server 2022 host with IIS installed
 - An Ansible control node with the following:
   - Ansible 2.9 or later installed
   - Access to the Windows host via WinRM